List of Sliders characters: Amanda Mallory

 In the episode "The Seer", Mrs. Mallory was reunited with the sliders (who at the time were Rembrandt Brown, Maggie Beckett, Diana Davis, and a fraternal alternate of Quinn Mallory known as Mallory) and at this point in time had escaped from the Kromaggs at some point in the past because the Seer World was where she was transported to by the Kromaggs and had become free due to a biological weapon.
 Since there was a psychic on that world who was tracking the sliders' journeys, Amanda Mallory was able to learn about her son's fate; that Quinn had been merged into his fraternal alternate.
 Amanda Mallory now had post-traumatic stress disorder as a result of seeing her son's fate.
 When the Sliders timer was destroyed, she led them to Kromagg technology hoarded by Claire, the Seer's daughter and took care of the Seer after he had a heart attack.
-When the Sliders tried to ask the Seer if Rembrant had survived the slide to Earth Prime, she revealed that he had died.
+When the Sliders tried to ask the Seer if Rembrandt had survived the slide to Earth Prime, she revealed that he had died.

 Maggie Beckett had lived in a "bubble universe" with Quinn where they lived an entire life together, were married and had a son.
 In this universe, Maggie became close to the version of Amanda Mallory and in the episode "The Seer", Maggie shared her experiences with the Amanda Mallory from Earth Prime.

 Alternate versions of Amanda Mallory were seen in the episodes "Post Traumatic Slide Syndrome" and "The Guardian".